mrsalmon1976/safish.com/_pages/software/iislogreader.md

 permalink: /software/iislogreader
 ---

 IISLogReader is a simple, web-based application that can be used to analyse Internet Information Services (IIS) log files.
-It's primary use is for inspecting average page response times, but it can be used to look for errors and various other statistics.
+Its primary use is for inspecting average page response times, but it can be used to look for errors and various other statistics.
 The application runs as a NancyFx dashboard i.e. it can be installed as a service and accessed with a web browser.

 Full details can be seen on GitHub: <a href="https://github.com/mrsalmon1976/IISLogReader">https://github.com/mrsalmon1976/IISLogReader</a>